jina-ai/jina/docs/get-started/what-is-cross-modal-multi-modal.md

 **The "relationship" between or within modalities.**

-What is the "relationship" are we talking about now?
-Let's see the following illustration , where we managed to represent text "cat", "dog", "human", "ape" and their images into one embedding space:
+What is this "relationship" are we talking about now?
+Let's see the following illustration, where we managed to represent text "cat", "dog", "human", "ape" and their images into one embedding space:

 ```{figure} relationship.svg
 :scale: 80%